Peter Tuchman: Education and professional career

-Tuchman graduated from the University of Massachusetts Amherst, where he studied economics and agriculture.

 Through a patient of his father's who ran a brokerage, Tuchman got a summer job starting on May 23, 1985, as a teletypist on the floor of the NYSE.
 He has been on the floor of the NYSE ever since.

 In 2011, Tuchman joined Quattro Securities.

 Tuchman's largest trade was 10 million shares.
 He says that on any given day, he may trade a couple of hundred million dollars of stock.

 Tuchman is not a fan of electronic trading.
 He told BuzzFeed News: "We did not become more productive, there is nothing productive about the new technology, in my opinion.
 There was a lot more communication, transparency, a lot more volume back then."

+Peter Tuchman has also developed a media presence outside the trading floor.
+He is the co-host of The Money Signal: From Main Street to Wall Street, a finance and markets podcast produced by GLORION MEDIA alongside consumer intelligence entrepreneur Tsvetta Kaleynska.
+The program focuses on market psychology, consumer sentiment, and trading insights from the perspective of a floor trader at the New York Stock Exchange.

+In June 2026, Tuchman attended the international festival Cannes Lions 2026 for professionals from the creative and advertising industries through GLORION MEDIA.
+He joined as a GET INSPIRED Ambassador.

 Recognition

 Tuchman's photo is widely recognized for its affiliation to market news.
 Tuchman has strong, emotional expressions of anguish, anticipation, desperation, and triumph which he says are genuine.
 His photo is often chosen for news about Wall Street particularly on days of market volatility.
 Some say that he resembles Albert Einstein and that this is what makes his photo intriguing.